Arboretum (Austin, Texas)

-The Arboretum is an upmarket retail trade area in the northwest portion of Austin, Texas, centered roughly on the convergence of U.S. Route 183 (which, as it travels through Austin, is a freeway known as Research Boulevard), Capital of Texas Highway and Mopac Expressway.
+The Arboretum is an upmarket retail trade area in the northwest portion of Austin, Texas, centered roughly on the convergence of U.S. Route 183, Anderson Lane, Capital of Texas Highway and Mopac Expressway.

 Arboretum at Great Hills

 The 210197 sqft Arboretum at Great Hills was developed by Trammell Crow Company, opened in 1985 and is managed by Simon Malls.
 It is the heavily wooded park-like atmosphere that gives the mall its arboreal name.

 The Arboretum's first anchor tenant, which opened on Sept 10, 1986, was a 492-room hotel with 65,000 sqft of meeting space now known as the Renaissance Austin.